Business Benefits of Hiring People with a Disability

 It is from this community that organisations draw their existing and potential employees, clients, shareholders, business partners and service providers.

-Our community is also ageing; it is estimated that four in 10 workers will be aged 45 or over by 2020.
+Our community is also ageing; it is estimated that 4 in 10 workers will be aged 45 or over by 2020.
 As disability increases with age, this has significant workplace implications.

 In Australia’s competitive marketplace, both domestically and globally, and while facing skills shortages, we simply can’t afford to ignore this huge market segment of the community, as employers and as service providers.